• Home

 Please see the TLC Pricing page for all updated charges for tuition.

-We realize the financial burden that childcare places on parents, and hope parents understand that as a business childcare places financial burdens on the provider.
+We realize the financial burden that childcare places on parents, and hope parents understand that as a business, child care places financial burdens on the provider.
 These include, but are not limited to groceries, utilities, insurance, programming, toys and equipment and a ton more.
-We also have a financial responsibility to the employees as well as our family.
-This charge will be in effect until all monies plus late charges are paid in full.
+We also have a financial responsibility to our employees.
+TLC for Tots tuition is contract billed.
+This means that tuition based on enrollment will be billed regardless of attendance based on your selected billing cycle.
+If your child or family dis-enroll from TLC for any amount of time, a re-registration fee will be billed to the account upon re-enrollment.

-We will take all outstanding accounts to court and collections.
-Should it be necessary, parent/guardian is responsible for all court costs and incurred fees and or late charges.
+We will take all outstanding accounts to court and/or collections.
+Should it be necessary, the parent/guardian is responsible for all court costs and incurred fees and or late charges.

 There will be a $30.00 fee applied to all returned checks.
 If a bounced check makes your account delinquent, all applicable late fees will be applied as well.
 Communication is the best policy in this case.